Washington State vs. Arizona NCAA Football Odds, Plays and Insights | November 19, 2021

 - In Arizona's 10 games this year, it has six wins against the spread.

-- So far this season, the Wildcats have been installed as underdogs by a 15-point margin or more five times and are 4-1 ATS in those games.
+- The Wildcats have been underdogs by 15 points or more five times this year and are 4-1 ATS in those matchups.

-- Arizona has gone over the point total in 40% of its opportunities this season (four times over 10 games with a set point total).
+- Arizona's games this season have hit the over in 40% of its opportunities (four times in 10 games with a set point total).

 - The Wildcats have 20 giveaways this season, while the Cougars have 22 takeaways .